 Finding a rehabilitation center that will be effective for that particular individual may seem a little difficult.
 There are many options out there, each with their own characteristics and methods of treatment.
 A Forever Recovery is a treatment center that takes a unique approach to rehabilitation.
 Rather than expecting all of our patients to adhere to one modality of treatment, we offer various options for them to choose from, allowing them a certain level of freedom in creating a program that will best suit their individual needs.
 This helps our patients to discover a sense of self-confidence and personal responsibility in their recovery, and makes AFR a good choice for anybody who is seeking help in overcoming an addiction.

 Perhaps the best thing that can be offered to a person struggling to overcome addiction is support and encouragement.
 The recovery process is a difficult and strenuous one, and the greatest help that family and friends can give to a loved one is care and compassion for them during their struggle.
 Showing that you believe in them and want only what’s best for them can go a long way in helping them to break free from the bonds of their addiction.

-In an effort to raise awareness about substance abuse and addiction, A Forever Recovery has made a commitment to promoting education, encouraging athletics, arts and community activism through various events and public services.
+In an effort to raise awareness about substance abuse, meth use and production, and addiction, A Forever Recovery has made a commitment to promoting education, encouraging athletics, arts and community activism through various events and public services.
 Often reaching outside of the halls of our treatment center to touch the lives of our teens and young adults, AFR is dedicated to being an effective force in this fight by offering hope and optimism for the future of tomorrow’s leaders.
 We strive to help those who are struggling with addiction, or who may have a close friend or family member who might be abusing drugs or alcohol, wherever and whenever we possibly can.
-It is our hope that this information will be of use to those individuals and that we can continue in our mission of fighting the battle against the spread of Crystal Meth and other drugs.
+It is our hope that this information will be of use to those individuals and that we can continue in our mission of fighting the battle against the spread of meth use and production and other drugs.